wp-plugins/really-simple-captcha-for-buddypress/readme.txt

 = I can't make Buddypress or Really Simple Captcha to work. =

 Please post your queries on **their** support page.

+You can also check [this page](http://b-ernie.com/really-simple-captcha-for-buddypress-plugin "b-ernie.com") out for more info.

 == Screenshots ==